Trippik/PfSense_Dashboard-Data_Collection_Server/README.md

   - Log packets blocked by 'Block Private Networks' rules
   - Web Server Log
   - Log errors from the web server process

+### Installation Notes
+Although the system is intended to be deployed as a Docker Container, the software repo is within itself a standard Python Package, and as such can be installed using the setup.py file and run by using the "PfSense_Dashboard-Data_Collection_Server" command from the command line of your host server (assuming the correct ENV variables are set)